 - Payment terms & conditions - Offering the option of upfront versus staged payments?
-May be of benefit to more highly leveraged bidders but may lead to concerns of

-- default or favouring risky bidders. - Allowing staged payment may enable bidders to invest in deployment immediately mobile network operators to invest immediately in deploying their spectrum. - Equivalent consideration of all responses including confidentiality.
+May be of benefit to more highly leveraged bidders but may lead to concerns of default or favouring risky bidders. - Allowing staged payment may enable bidders to invest in deployment immediately mobile network operators to invest immediately in deploying their spectrum.